 Vision Sports Ireland is delighted to announce and launch our Member Mondays, showcasing our members, allowing them to share their stories and experiences to date.
 Kicking off week one is:

-My name is Oliver Gunning, I am 17 years old, and I live in a town called Ballyclare in Northern Ireland.
-I compete in paratriathlon in the visually impaired category.
+Oliver is a 17 years of age and from Ballyclare in Northern Ireland.
+He competes in paratriathlon in the visually impaired category.

 2. How did you first get into involved in sport?